-Feed formulation is the process of quantifying the amounts of feed ingredients that need to be put together, to form a single uniform mixture (diet) for poultry that supplies all of their nutrient requirements.
-It is one of the central operations of the poultry industry, in view of its role in ensuring good nutrition.
-Feed costs account for more than 70% of the total production costs for most types of poultry, so it is important that returns are maximised through use of adequate diets.
+Feed formulation is the process of quantifying the amounts of feed ingredients that need to be combined to form a single uniform mixture (diet) for poultry that supplies all of their nutrient requirements.
+Since feed accounts for 65-75% of total live production costs for most types of poultry throughout the world, a simple mistake in diet formulation can be extremely expensive for a poultry producer.

 Feed formulation is both a science and an art, requiring knowledge of feed and poultry, and some patience and innovation when using formulae.
 Typical formulations indicate the amounts of each ingredient that should be included in the diet, and then provide the concentration of nutrients (composition) in the diet.
-The nutrient composition of the diet will indicate the adequacy of the diet for the particular class of poultry for which it is prepared (e.g. egg layers, meat chickens or breeders).
-It is common to show the energy and protein contents of the diet but comprehensive information on concentrations of mineral elements and amino acids may also be provided.
-Since lysine is a key amino acid for poultry, the concentrations of the other amino acids may be related to it.
-Because some nutrients interfere with the utilisation of other nutrients, relationships between nutrients, particularly amino acids, also show if each of the nutrients will be used efficiently.
+The nutrient composition of the diet will indicate the adequacy of the diet for the particular class of poultry for which it is prepared.
+It is common to show the energy value in metabolisable energy (kcal or MJ ME/kg feed) and protein content of the diet but comprehensive information on concentrations of mineral elements and digestible amino acids are also provided.
+Digestible amino acids often include not just the first limiting amino acid, methionine, but also most of the ten essential amino acids.
+A number of databases are available to provide information on the digestible amino acid contents of various poultry feed ingredients.

 This unique presentation shows the fundamental structure and anatomy of the chicken